 If at-home heat or ice therapy isn’t improving your condition, give us a call.
 We’ll get you in for a visit to see if we can help.

-If you have any more questions then please free to email us at email@example.com or or call us on 0811-3915-339
+If you have any more questions then please free to email us at firstname.lastname@example.org or call us on 0811-3915-339

 Yours in Health and Wellness

-The Team at Bali Neck and Back Centre by Spinalogic
+The Team at Spinalogic